 In our opinion only the first reason is a valid one for building a large agile team.
 The other reasons reflect aspects of organizational cultures that need to be fixed in time.
 Luckily, there are several strategies that you can employ to reduce the size of a team:

 - Reorganize the problem into a collection of smaller problems.
 Disaggregation of a large problem is performed through a combination of agile envisioning and agile business analysis.
-This is a key responsibility of your product management efforts: to feed reasonably-sized portions of work to IT delivery teams.
+This is a key responsibility of your product management efforts: to feed reasonably-sized portions, called minimum business increments (MBIs) of work to your teams.

 - Reduce the problem.
 Sometimes a large problem can be shrunk down through pruning features out of the vision, or at least by deferring them until later.